santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 While I was using MetaPost to design my last couple of typefaces, I was very curious about the underlying mathematics and 2D semantics that produce the smooth curves.
 Aesthetics of smooth curves is one of my pet peeves.
 Some of you may know that my most successful typeface [Manjari][4] uses spiral splines for smooth curves to achieve the pleasing aesthetics of the Malayalam script[^3].
-The curves in Manjari was based on Spiral Splines by Raph Levien[^5].
-I consider [Raph Levien][6] as one of the expert in curve semantics and I actively follow his research and writings.
+The curves in Manjari were based on Spiral Splines by Raph Levien[^5].
+I consider [Raph Levien][6] as one of the experts in curve semantics and I actively follow his research and writings.

 > A spline is a sequence of connected curves.
 A Bézier spline is a spline made up of Bézier curves.